generous-folks/react-course/README.md

 While effects dependencies allow to detect changes between updates and trigger the effect consequently, react does only update on props and state change.
 If your value is mutated after a re-render, or before, you might not get the expected behavior.
 Embrace immutability the most you can.

-- Learn redux, hard to grasp at first but it feels very natural after you clearly visualize each piece and its underlying mechanics.
-Everything fits together.
+- Learn redux, it is hard to grasp at first but it feels very natural after you clearly visualize each piece and its underlying mechanics.
+Everything fits together and enforce the event driven design.
+Be careful as you can only store static data and limit the amount of it.

 - Whatever I say, react was thought to let you free in implementation details choices